aftaha24/FinalProject/README.md

 3. Flutterfire plugin.
 4. Firebase Authentication by email.
 5. Listview feature for available products with their price.
+6. Listview of the items when order placed.

 ## Screen navigation (routing) and widgets (UI and reusable widget) implementation